sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>grilo-plugins</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Plugins for the Grilo framework
+Short desc    : Plugins for the Grilo framework
 URL          : https://wiki.gnome.org/Projects/Grilo
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Grilo is a framework that provides access to different sources of
+Descript     : Grilo is a framework that provides access to different sources of
              : multimedia content, using a pluggable system.
              : This package contains plugins to get information from theses sources:
              : - Apple Trailers